 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-Newborn screening (NBS) is a nationwide program to find babies born with certain health conditions, including cystic fibrosis.
-While a sweat test should be used to rule out or confirm a CF diagnosis, NBS can help you and your health care providers take immediate steps in order to keep your child as healthy as possible.
+Newborn screening (NBS) is a nationwide program to identify babies born with certain health conditions, including cystic fibrosis.
+While a sweat test should be used to rule out or confirm a CF diagnosis, NBS can help you and your health care providers take immediate steps to keep your child as healthy as possible.

-By diagnosing CF early, CF health care providers can help parents learn ways to keep their child as healthy as possible and delay or prevent health problems related to CF.
+Newborn screening (NBS) for cystic fibrosis is done in the first few days after birth.
+By diagnosing CF early, CF health care providers can help parents learn ways to keep their child as healthy as possible and delay or prevent serious, lifelong health problems related to CF.